Port Gamble Band of S'Klallam Indians: Government

 The tribe ratified its constitution in 1939.
 To enroll in the tribe, members must have a 1/8 minimum blood quantum.
+However, there is debate on lowering to allow further generations so long as an individual can prove direct descent to a "Treaty Signer."

 Language

 Traditionally, S'Klallam people speak the S'Klallam language, a Central Salish language.
 It is very similar to the Saanich dialect of the Straits Salish language.
 A grammar book has been published in the language, and it is taught in elementary and high school.